 Where budgeting can go sideways are the days spent in the many towns near the AT: dreams of beds, hot showers, restaurant meals, and beer/alcohol quickly derail many thru-hikers aspirations.
 To avoid this, assess yourself honestly and decide how you want to spend your money.
 Those who prefer creature comforts or have expensive alcohol/smoking tastes should save more than those who are fine with hostel dorms and working for their stay.
 Everyone takes breaks at some point to rest their body, resupply, do laundry, avoid bad weather, or temporarily rid themselves of that incessant bodily funk, so you need to budget for these days.
 Conventional wisdom says to plan on spending about $100 per zero day, although if you’re splurging often, plan for more.

-Gear replacement is unavoidable as footwear will wear out, socks will be obliterated, you’ll run out of stove fuel or medicine, or something will get lost.
+Gear replacement is unavoidable as footwear will wear out, socks will be obliterated, you’ll run out of fuel, or something will get busted or lost.
 Make sure to budget at least $500 as you never know how many pairs of shoes you’ll go through.
 You also can’t plan for medical emergencies, freak storms that keep you in town, finding out you have expensive tastes, or other unforeseen events, so have an emergency fund of another $500-1,000.
 Running out of money is a common reason hikers leave the trail, but having too much isn’t something that will force you to quit your dream adventure.